 The multi-layered reforms, being carried out in Armenia, are aimed at strengthening democratic institutions, rule of law and human rights.
 The axis of reforms of our government is Armenia’s citizen, who must maximally enjoy the benefits of effective governance.

-Reforms in the judiciary system represent the primary priority of the day.
-We will actively continue to ensure the engagement of the potential of international expertise.
-Developing partnership relations have already been established in this direction with a number of players, including the EU and the Council of Europe.
+Reforms in the judiciary system represent today’s primary priority.
+We will actively continue to ensure the engagement of potential international expertise.
+Developing partnery relations have already been established in this direction including with the EU and the Council of Europe.

 Our most important function has been and remains the establishment of a foreign political environment conducive to social-economic development and economic revolution.